Skip to content

 Command Palette

-1. Open the Command Palette (Ctrl+Shift+P)
+1. Open Command Palette (Ctrl+Shift+P).

-• xglass: full transparency — minimum alpha (most transparent)
+• xglass: full transparency: minimum alpha.

-• xglass: No transparency — restores full opacity
+• xglass: No transparency: restores full opacity.

 Keyboard Shortcuts

-• Ctrl+Alt+Z → + transparency
+• Ctrl+Alt+Z: + transparency

-• Ctrl+Alt+C → - transparency
+• Ctrl+Alt+C: - transparency

-• Ctrl+Alt+X → No transparency
+• Ctrl+Alt+X: No transparency

 Settings